OpenZeppelin/polkadot-runtime-templates/README.md

 Substrate has a steep learning curve.
 In order to make it easier for newcomers to get started, OpenZeppelin is providing runtime templates that can be used to quickly bootstrap a Substrate project.

-Along with the templates, OpenZeppelin also provides a documentation website that explains the templates and the niche details.
+Along with the templates, OpenZeppelin also provides a [documentation website](https://docs.openzeppelin.com/substrate-runtimes) that explains the templates and the details.

 ## About this repository and templates